 Until recently, many cashmere goat owners were not aware of the value of cashmere wool.
 They were shearing their goats, leading to contamination of the cashmere with guard hair.
 Therefore, DCA developed specific combs for efficient harvesting of quality cashmere.
 In several projects, the organization trained owners of cashmere goats in the proper harvesting and processing techniques using these combs.
 DCA established special cashmere collection points, and linked farmers to these collection points, guaranteeing a fair price for their product.
 DCA also collaborated with cashmere plants, in order to increase the market for the cashmere collected by the farmers.

 In Afghanistan, dairy farming at household level is mainly done by female family members.
 Among these women, knowledge on personal hygiene and food safety is rather low.
 DCA trains female dairy farmers in milking hygiene, proper and hygienic housing of dairy cows, and zoonotic diseases.
 We also establish collection centres, where the milk is collected daily, processed, and transported to the market or dairy factory.
 In some projects, female farmers receive special churning machines for making butter milk.
 In other projects, DCA distributes drying trays for the production of qurut (dried yoghurt).

 Poultry (layers) chain

 Poor women and widows are among the most vulnerable groups in Afghanistan.
 Involving these women in the poultry chain is an excellent way to improve their income as well as their social status.
 In the DCA poultry projects, women receive some pullets, an amount of chicken feed, as well as inputs to construct a coop.
 Experienced poultry trainers teach them how to take care of their chicken.
-The women are then linked to feed suppliers, to Animal Health Service Providers, and to the local markets.
+The women are then linked to feed suppliers, to a local VFU or another provider of animal health services, and to the local markets.
 For marketing purposes, DCA introduced an efficient method of egg packaging, which reduced breakages.